-This now annual CFPJ Report Card has been prepared by faculty and graduate students at Carleton University’s School of International Affairs in partnership with iAffairs Canada.
+The annual CFPJ Report Card has been prepared by faculty and graduate students at the Norman Paterson School of International Affairs in partnership with iAffairs Canada.
 At the halfway mark in its term, the Trudeau government gets an overall grade of B-, improving in some areas while underperforming in others.
 The government’s actions and rhetoric have been inconsistent, at times contradictory and mostly focused on messaging and advancing the Liberal brand rather than fixing real problems.

 On peacekeeping and defence procurement – for example – openness, transparency and accountability are nowhere to be seen.
 The government took over two years to announce an open and fair competition to replace its CF-18s.
 The Liberals also kept Canadians in the dark for over a year after announcing its peacekeeping plan, only to scale back on this commitment substantially.